chadmcrowell/killercoda-scenarios/kubernetes-backup-etcd/step3.md

 `sed -i "76 s/lib\/etcd/lib\/etcd-restore/" /etc/kubernetes/manifests/etcd.yaml`

-> 🛑 STOP 🛑 You will have to wait until the pod is restarted.
-This may take up to 2 minutes.
+> 🛑STOP🛑: The Kubernetes API will be unavailable until the etcd pod is restarted.
+This may take up to 3 minutes.

 Let's see if the _kube-proxy_ daemonset has been restored with the command